MattMcAdams/mattmcadams.com/src/quotes.md

 ---

+"You've got to look deep to find the deep things.
+If all you do in your life is stay at the surface, you'll never find anything worth exploring."
+*&mdash; Unknown*

+---

 "Perfection is finally obtained not when there is no longer anything to add, but when there's no longer anything to take away."
 *&mdash; Antoine de Saint-Exupery*